Supplemental: Chemseal SOP

 The response to this will dictate the process going forward.

-If the damage was given in an NHSS, have the ChemSeal enter the client's last known system.
-Once the ChemSeal is in system, have the Client log in, wing up, and have the ChemSeal continue on course to the Client.
+If the damage was taken in a NHSS, have the ChemSeal enter the client's last known system.
+Once the ChemSeal is in system, have the Client log in and wing/team up.
+Check the distance and bearing of the client to the ChemSeal, and calculate the travel time to the Client with the following equation:

-If the damage was given when the Client was Hyperdicted, the situation is admittedly grim.
-Interceptor caustic can stack, and clients will be very far out in the systems.
+If the caustic damage was obtained via a hyperdiction incident, the situation is admittedly grim.
+Caustic damage can stack, and clients will be very far out in the systems.
 There are three sanctioned methods of combating this event.

 - Have the Client make a quick jump to a nearby system.
 This can help combat the extreme distance from the jump point of the initial combat system.
 However, this does run the risk of the Client being hyperdicted again.

-- Have the Client burn sunward in supercruise, and the Seal burn toward the client, until both are in close proximity.
+- Have the Client fly sunward in supercruise, and the Seal fly toward the client, until both are in close proximity.
 Have the Client drop, then the seal drop in on top of the client.
-This can cut down on travel time, however can also cause issues if precise communication and timing is not used.
+This can cut down on travel time, however can also cause issues if precise communication and timing is not ensured.

-- Have the Client maintain position, and continue like a standard NHSS clean.
+- Have the Client log out after bearing check, and continue like a standard NHSS clean.
 Keep in mind, however, that speed is critical for success.

 Which process to use is up to the responding ChemSeal and Dispatcher to determine.
 All three methods can be adapted to any of the 5 scenarios presented in this document.